enable snapchat dark mode android

 How to Enable Dark Mode on Snapchat Android

-In this guide, we will show you the steps to enable the dark mode in the Snapchat app for Android.
+In this guide, we will show you the steps to enable dark mode in the Snapchat app for Android.
 Many apps have switched over to the dark side, not literally but metaphorically speaking!
 However, it seems this multimedia messaging app is a little bit late in jumping onto this train.
 However, there’s now finally some good news in store, albeit for one section of users.

 The app has just released a dark mode for its iOS build.
 It has added an App Appearance option that comes with three values: Match System, Always Light, and Always Dark.
 The first setting will respect the device theme setting, whereas the other two would do exactly as their name suggests.
+However, all this is only limited to iPhones as of now, and there is no update for Android users in hindsight.

-However, all this is only limited to iPhones as of now, and there is no update for the Android users in hindsight.
+[UPDATE 04/2023: the feature might finally roll out to Android users, but you might have to shell out a few bucks to try it out.
+Seriously, now even dark mode comes under a paywall!].
 But fret not, there’s still a handy way out through which you could enable the dark mode in Snapchat for Android.
 And this guide shall make you aware of just that.
 So without further ado, let’s get started.

 How to Enable Dark Mode on Snapchat Android